RobotWebTools/rclnodejs/tools/jsdoc/README.md

 ### What it does

-1. Full checkout with all tags and the `origin/gh-pages` branch.
+1. Full checkout with all tags.
-2. Runs `npm run docs:gh-pages` to stage the docs tree.
+2. Runs `npm run docs:publish` to stage the docs tree.
+This reads `published-versions.json` and rebuilds every listed version from its tag plus the current workspace version.
 3. Uploads the staged output as a Pages artifact.
 4. Deploys to GitHub Pages (skipped when `dry_run` is `true`).

+The workflow only needs `contents: read` and never writes to any branch.
+Because the manifest plus the Git tags fully describe the published set, the live site is always reconstructed from a fresh build — nothing can silently drop off.

 ### Testing